paalss/ranking-app/README.md

 docker-compose up -d
 ```

+Be sure to close any other MySQL servers when you run `docker-compose up -d`.
+Otherwise you won't be able to connect to the database.

 If docker-compose up -d returns `ERROR: Service 'webserver' failed to build: The command '/bin/sh -c apt-get -y`, you might want to rebuild the container, using: